"I'll show you. This is what it means to kill something."

 Dissonant Serenity: Kohaku tends to take any news of extreme violence or even injuries to herself completely nonchalantly, which Shiki finds a little weird.

 Does This Remind You of Anything?: On his way home from school, Shiki stops to catch his breath and watches the crowds of passerby.
-One beautiful woman in the crowd catches his attention, and he can't take his eyes off her, his pulse races, and he stalks her all the way to her home, seized with an unstoppable urge to kill her.
+One beautiful woman in the crowd catches his attention, and he can't take his eyes off her, his pulse races, and he stalks her all the way to her home, seized with an uncontrollable urge to kill her.
+(That word is even blanked out in the game itself).
 Excitement building within him until he's ready to burst, he manages to force his way into her room and does the deed.
-The next day, she, understandably upset, tracks him down and forces him to "take responsibility" disbelieving his claim that it was his first time, in light of his considerable skill.
+The next day, she, understandably upset, tracks him down and forces him to "take responsibility," and flatly refuses to believe that it was his first time, in light of his considerable skill.

 Don't Call Me Sir: Shiki asks Hisui to stop calling him "Shiki-sama" and be less formal.
 Her response?
 "As you wish, Shiki-sama."
 Kohaku does honor Shiki's request, but Hisui continues referring to him as "Shiki-sama" even after their relationship becomes more intimate.